Blog home

 Make every time a child reads an opportunity to develop comprehension.

-Whether children are reading at school or at home, these question bookmarks ensure that any adult can ask meaningful questions to develop this essential reading skill.
+Whether children are reading at school or at home, these Reading Comprehension Question Bookmarks ensure that any adult can ask meaningful questions to develop this essential reading skill.

 These bookmarks can be easily kept inside children’s books and offer ready to use prompts to help when talking about reading.